Ghosts of Ahn'Qiraj

 The expression of fear and horror.

 It was now obvious to me that these images -ghosts would be a better word I believe- from the past ages that had covered the floor of the hall, once belonged to the peaceful inhabitants of Ef'ees.
-As my mind and soul started to feel the same pain and agony these poor beings had felt ages ago, I unwittingly whispered the word Ef'ees into the endless hall:
+As my mind and soul started to feel the same pain and agony these poor beings had felt ages ago, I unwittingly whispered the following word into the endless hall:

 What sounded to me as a whisper at first, gradually echoed inside the hall with the help of the ghosts of Ef'eesians, and turned into an extremely loud shout that caused the walls of the temple to tremble for seconds.
 The shout had become so loud that I fainted, as I couldn't endure the shock it created inside the temple, even though I closed my ears with my fingers.